Your backend isa folder of TypeScript

-Write actions, a database schema, and auth as TypeScript files in a typebase/ folder inside your app.
-Your frontend calls them like local functions.
+Define your database schema, server actions, and auth in a typebase/ folder inside your app.
+One command deploys a fully typed server your frontend calls like local functions.

 typebase/actions/queries/todos.ts